MichelzZzZ/Pornscript/README.md

 # Pornscript

 an esoteric programming language that is designed to make programming dirty.
-Make sure your cpu doesn't heat up :|

 Pornscript is in it's early stage and needs a lot to work on.